ARN: Thermal cameras detect fires at an early stage

 Although the NEN 2535, the standard for fire safety of buildings, does not write anything about the use of thermal cameras in fire detection, they are nowadays regularly used and seen as an equivalent solution in certain situations.

+Thermal cameras have recently been installed at the high-tech ARN waste-to-energy plant in Weurt (near Nijmegen).
 In a large ARN transhipment hall of no less than 2400 m2, two thermal cameras are installed for fire detection.

 Plastic waste is brought into the hall by trucks.